droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 <p>The sketch depicts a woman with narrowed, low-set eyes, whose lips seem to unconsciously curl into a snarl.
 A gray bandana ties back a set of thick, short-cropped dreadlocks behind her head, and a half-shredded black tunic lies beneath a set of worn leather armor upon her chest.</p>
 </div>

 The woman is Zuleika Toranescu, Dmitri’s elder sister.
-A player with a passive Wisdom (Perception) score of 13 or higher notices that she bears a striking resemblance to Burgomaster Dmitri Krezkov.
+A player that succeeds on DC 23 Perception check notices that she bears a striking resemblance to Burgomaster Dmitri Krezkov.

 ![[Sketch of Zuleika.png]]
 <span class="credit">"Sketch of Zuleika" by Caleb Cleveland.
 Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>